|

 Home on Salisbury Street destroyed by fire.

-Structure is the fifth and last owned by Joel D. Whitaker to have been burned.
+Structure was the fifth and last owned by Joel D. Whitaker to have been burned.
 (December 19, 1877)obs19dec77

 1878

-Their uniforms consist of red shirts, blue navy cap, red belt, and black pants. (by January
+Their uniforms consisted of red shirts, blue navy cap, red belt, and black pants. (by January

 24, 1878)obs24jan78; obs26jan78